openstack-k8s-operators/openstack-must-gather/README.md

   default (and preserves the default behavior required in a production environment).
   However, if set to 1, it dumps secrets and services config files without masking sensitive data.
+- `COMPRESSED_PATH`: defines the path to store the compressed form of the gathered data
+- `DELETE_AFTER_COMPRESSION`: 0 or 1.
+When set to 1 the uncompressed data is
+  deleted after the archive is created.
+Defaulted to 0.

 ### Inspect gathered data